 The keyword here is attainable; gaining one million followers in a day is not going to happen – unless you’re Jennifer Aniston and gain 16.5 million followers in the first ten days of joining Instagram.

 If you don’t have Jen’s star power, set goals that don’t revolve around the number of followers you have.
 Some realistic goals include increasing brand awareness, reaching a different audience demographic, attracting more in-person sales, and promoting user-generated content.
+In turn, your followers will start to increase over time, but of course, you may decide to get a helping hand through sites like nitreo if you want to grow them at a similar sort of rate to what Jennifer Aniston has managed to achieve.
+Regardless of this though, it is important that you have realistic goals to ensure that you can make a profile that you are proud of, as well as one that’s successful.

 2. Know your audience and which platforms they use